 As part of tracking its progress, the City of Richmond collects data across a broad spectrum of programs, services and activities.
-This data shows how residents have improved their recycling over the years, and how new programs are contributing to a circular economy.
+This data shows how residents have improved their recycling and waste diversion over the years, and how new programs are contributing to a circular economy.

-The mix of data reported reflects the amount of recycling handled through residential collection programs, the usage and types of materials dropped off at the Richmond Recycling Depot and a breakdown of the different types of recyclable materials that are being diverted from the landfill through multiple recycling programs.
-As well, the City has a number of outreach initiatives that are aimed at increasing awareness and understanding about how to recycle correctly and consistently.
+The mix of data reported reflects the amount of recycling handled through residential collection programs, the usage and types of materials dropped off at the Richmond Recycling Depot, and a breakdown of the different types of recyclable materials that are being diverted from the landfill through multiple recycling programs.

+As well, the City has a number of outreach initiatives that are aimed at increasing awareness and understanding about how to recycle correctly and consistently, and how to reduce waste overall.

-Richmond residents in single-family homes diverted 79% of their waste from the landfill in 2022.
+Richmond residents in single-family homes diverted 79.3% of their waste from the landfill in 2023.

-79% WASTE DIVERSION ACHIEVED!
+79.3% WASTE DIVERSION ACHIEVED!

-SINGLE-FAMILY RECYCLING IN 2022
+SINGLE-FAMILY RECYCLING IN 2023

-Residents took advantage of a variety of programs to divert 79% of their waste from the landfill in 2022.
+Residents took advantage of a variety of programs to divert 79.3% of their waste from the landfill in 2023.